percona/k8spsmdb-docs/docs/gke.md

 !!! note

     You must edit the following command and other command-line statements to replace the `<project ID>` placeholder with your project ID (see available projects with `gcloud projects list` command).
 You may also be required to edit the *zone location*, which is set to `us-central1` in the above example.
-Other parameters specify that we are creating a cluster with 3 nodes and with machine type of 4 vCPUs.
+Other parameters specify that we are creating a cluster with 3 nodes and with machine type of 4 x86_64 vCPUs.
+If you need ARM64, use different `--machine-type`, for example, `t2a-standard-4`.

 You may wait a few minutes for the cluster to be generated.